 It is possible to be a member of the single market, without being a member of the European Union.
 Norway for instance, is not a member of the EU, but it does have full access to the single market.
 It achieves full access by contributing to the EU budget, but it has to accept free movement of people and has no say over the creation of the rules.
 However, it is exempt from EU rules on agriculture, fisheries, justice and home affairs.

 On the 19th March 2018, the UK and the EU announced that they had agreed a transition deal.
-The transition will last from the 29th March 2019 to 31st December 2020, with the UK remaining a de facto member of the single market & customs union for the duration.
+The transition period is due to run from the 29th March 2019 to 31st December 2020.
+However, there is the option to extend it if necessary for a maximum of two years.
+For the duration of the transition period, the UK will remain a de facto member of the single market & customs union.
 During the transition period, the UK will be able to ratify new trade deals that will come into force in 2021, and will still have access to existing EU Trade agreements with ‘third countries’.
 EU citizens in the UK and UK citizens arriving in the EU between those two dates will have the same rights and guarantees as those arriving before Brexit.
-The transition agreement will be conditional on both sides agreeing a withdrawal treaty.
+The transition agreement will be conditional on the UK Parliament ratifying a withdrawal treaty.

 ‘Passporting’ rights allow UK businesses to provide a range of financial services throughout the EU and the wider European Economic Area (EEA), while being based in the UK and regulated by UK authorities.
 A business can do this in two ways, either by setting up branches in EEA countries under an ‘establishment’ passport, or by operating remotely and offering their services under a ‘services’ passport.
 Having access to ‘passporting’ rights is quite a cost effective way of operating as businesses no longer have to set up headquarters in every country across the EU, they don’t even need to have an office in the country.